Ryan Burge (political scientist): Career

-Ryan P. Burge is an American political scientist, statistician, and, for 17 years until Summer 2024, an American Baptist pastor.
-A professor of practice at Washington University in St. Louis, and former associate professor at Eastern Illinois University, he is best known for his work on religion in the United States.
+For 17 years until summer 2024, Burge was pastor at an American Baptist church in Mount Vernon, Illinois.
+He is currently a professor of practice at Washington University in St. Louis, and works in the John C. Danforth Center on Religion and Politics.
+He had previously been an associate professor at Eastern Illinois University, and is best known for his work on religion in the United States.
 60 Minutes has termed him one of the "leading data analysts on religion and politics" within the United States.

 Views

-Burge has argued that non-religious voters represent a growing force in American politics.
+Burge has argued that secular voters represent a growing force in American politics.
 His research finds that the majority of "nones" have religion-like beliefs and believe in some conception of a higher power, despite not affiliating with a religion.
-Burge has argued that the term "evangelical" is becoming associated with politics, particularly that of conservatism, rather than its traditional association with adherence to evangelical theology.
+According to Burge, over 30% of people are "nones" compared to 5% in 1972.
+Burge has argued that the term "evangelical" is becoming more descriptive of politics than religion, particularly that of conservatism, rather than its traditional association with adherence to evangelical theology.